-Timothy Heffernan is a Postdoctoral Fellow at UNSW School of Built Environment and a Graduate Research Assistant at the ANU Research School of Psychology.
+Timothy Heffernan is a Postdoctoral Fellow at UNSW School of Built Environment and a Visiting Researcher at the ANU Research School of Psychology and Medicine (2022-24).
 Tim holds a PhD in Social Science from UNSW Sydney.

 Tim's research interests include the 'lived experience' of event-based hardship and recovery.
 Tim's PhD in anthropology examined the impact of the Global Financial Crisis (GFC) on European society and culture, particularly Iceland, and the emergence of concerned citizens' movements in response to the GFC.

-Current research at UNSW and ANU seeks to identify how best to support individuals and communities in Australia to be resilient to, and recover from, human-induced climate change, especially bushfire.
+Current research at UNSW and ANU seeks to identify how best to support individuals and communities in Australia to be resilient to, and recover from, human-induced climate change, especially bushfires and floods.
 This extends to the characteristics of building resilient towns and citizens.

 Tim has previously worked at the Native Title Research Unit (NTRU) at the Australian Institute of Aboriginal and Torres Strait Islander Studies.

 Postdoctoral fellow, UNSW Australia

 Sessional Academic, UNSW Australia

 Research assistant, Australian Institute of Aboriginal & Torres Strait Islander Studies

 UNSW Australia, Bachelor of Arts & Social Science (Hons, Class 1)